Seeed-Studio/wiki-documents/docs/Grove-TempAndHumi_Sensor-SHT31.md

 Do not touch, shake or let this product vibrate while using.
 Otherwise, it will affect the accuracy of data measured.
 </div>

-!!!note
-    **1** Please plug the USB cable gently, otherwise you may damage the port.
-Please use the USB cable with 4 wires inside, the 2 wires cable can't transfer data.
-If you are not sure about the wire you have, you can click [here](https://www.seeedstudio.com/Micro-USB-Cable-48cm-p-1475.html) to buy
-    **2** Each Grove module comes with a Grove cable when you buy.
-In case you lose the Grove cable, you can click [here](https://www.seeedstudio.com/Grove-Universal-4-Pin-Buckled-20cm-Cable-%285-PCs-pack%29-p-936.html) to buy

 !!!Note
 	If we don't have Grove Base Shield, We also can directly Grove - Temperature&Humidity Sensor(SHT31) to Seeeduino as below.